 Beth: Right.
 While I’m not wealthy I have a steady job, and I like what these nonprofits do for our community.
 So it’s important to contribute what I can.

-Ben Seigel recently transitioned from donating through his (former) employer to making recurring gifts on CSW’s website.
-Ben, who has his own web design business, exp design, talked about the importance of online giving – especially for those who don’t give through their workplace.
+Ben Seigel transitioned from donating through his former employer to making recurring gifts on CSW’s website.
+Ben, a principal at Versa Studio, talked about the importance of online giving – especially for those who don’t give through their workplace.

 Why continue to support CSW?

 It had been easy through workplace giving at my former job.
 Once I got my business up and going, I wanted to continue to support the nonprofits that are important to me.
 Regular, recurring online gifts seemed like a great idea.

 It’s very easy.
 And it’s a similar approach to workplace giving — you of course start by budgeting for it.
 Once you select the “recurring gift” option on the donation page, your donations are made automatically.